Air and Water Class 3

 d) When we have a mixture of the solute and solvent, we call it a solution.

-e) For example, if we put sugar in water and stir it, the sugar is the solute, and the water is the solvent.
-When they mix together, we get sweet water, and that's the solution.
+e) For example, if we put salt in water and stir it, the salt is the solute, and the water is the solvent.
+When they mix together, we get salt water, and that's the solution.

 Example of Water solution